Frequently Asked Questions

 New Zealand is made up of two main islands and many smaller ones.
 The North Island has a mild climate with subtropical temperatures in the summer months and the temperature grows slightly cooler as you head to the South Island, where the alpine regions lie.
 Many places in New Zealand get over 2,000 hours of sunshine a year!

 If you are holidaying for 3 months or less from Australia, the UK, the US or are visiting from one of the Visa waiver countries listed here you will not need a Visa.
-You will however need to complete and pay for a New Zealand Electronic Travel Authority (NZeTA) as well as pay an International Visitor Levy (IVL).
-The NZeTA and IVL cost NZD$47 if you lodge online or NZD$44 if you lodge via the mobile app.
+If you are from the UK, US or a visa waiver country you will however need to complete and pay for a New Zealand Electronic Travel Authority (NZeTA) as well as pay an International Visitor Levy (IVL) before you arrive in New Zealand.
+Australian citizens do not need to obtain an NZeTA but Australian permanent residents do.
 They are valid for 2 years and cover multiple entries into New Zealand.
 You can apply for your NZeTA here.

 If you are not from a visa waiver country or would like to work or stay longer than 3 months in New Zealand you will need to apply for a visa and more information can be found here.